pedromsilvapt/zig-stack-vm/README.md

 bytecode virtual machine.

 ## Installation
-This project was developed on Zig 0.6.
-Zig is a fast moving language, newer versions might not be able to compile it.
+This project was developed on Zig 0.7.
+Zig is a fast moving language, newer (and older) versions might not be able to compile it.

 ```bash